ezekeal/kingkiller/my-notes.md

 * Kote possibly used sympathy to make the iron crackle using bad iron to produce extra heat

+* The thing behind the doors of stone sounds like a machine, dark breath that smothers being something like carbon monoxide

 ## Just Interesting